tarantool/doc/doc/1.7/reference/reference_lua/fio.rst

     .. method:: stat()

         Return statistics about an open file.
 This differs from ``fio.stat`` which return statistics about a closed file.
-For details type "man 2 stat".
+For details type ``man 2 stat``.

         :param userdata fh: file-handle as returned by ``fio.open()``.
         :return: details about the file.